 At Seamedu School of Pro-Expressionism, we understand how important it is to have a through grounding in the technical aspects of music production.
 It is with this in mind that we offer two music production courses:

 Our certificate programs cover a large number of topics over the 5-day duration including:

 What can you do after a course in Music Production?

 Many graduates start off as a Production Assistant who handles details like coordinating with musicians, scheduling studios and ensuring all the necessary equipment is available while recording.
 Depending on their competency they also get to help in the actual process of mixing the tracks and ideating.
 While this might sound like a lot of grind work, it actually helps you understand the basics behind the production process, get a grip on the business aspects and develop interpersonal skills that are essential for success in the industry.

 The music producer’s role varies depending on the project at hand.
 The requirements for a video game would be completely different from a music album or a television show for example making it essential for a music producer to be versatile.
 Producers are often hired by record labels or independent artistes to create songs and albums for release.
 The music producer supervises all aspects of the project from hiring session musicians to budgeting as well as the entire recording and mixing process.

-If you are looking to be a part of the exciting music production industry and take your career to the next level, get in touch with us!
+If you are looking to be a part of the exciting Indian music production industry and take your music production career to the next level, get in touch with us!